 Cante Echeveria Pest or Diseases

-Dislodging or controlling aphids on succulents during the summer and spring season is vital.
+Dislodging or controlling aphids on succulents during the summer and spring seasons is vital.

 Remove them with alcohol-soaked cotton swabs or a Neem oil spray.